wilsonwid/cs3244-pg26/docs/evaluations.md

 In this section, we shall detail the performance metrics of the models that our team has created.
 Note that since this is only a primary stage of evaluation, we only compare the different models based on the five metrics that we have chosen, without any accompanying data visualisations.

 ## Biased model results
 Please visit [this page](results-biased.md) to view the performance metrics of our models that have been trained using an arbitrary train-test split, i.e., the results of models tainted with lookahead bias.
-For more details on the issue we faced, please visit [this page](lookahead-bias.md).
+For more details this issue and our solution, please visit [this page](lookahead-bias.md).

 A notable result is that of kNN regressor, where the MAPE was close to 0%, indicating that there must be some serious issue either with overfitting or with the training data.